By b13ss3d ####

 -p <ports>

-: Probe open ports to determine service/version info.
+: Probe open ports to determine service/version info.-n

 : Output scan in normal format.